dailystory/docs/articles/sdk/php.md

----
-layout: _ArticleLayout
+{
-title: DailyStory PHP SDK Documentation
+title: 'DailyStory PHP SDK Documentation',
-description: Documentation for DailyStory's PHP SDK
+description: 'Documentation for DailyStory\'s PHP SDK' }
----
 # DailyStory PHP SDK
 The DailyStory PHP SDK is an [open source library hosted on GitHub](https://github.com/dailystory/SDKs/tree/master/PHP) used by PHP developers to integrate DailyStory's capabilities into their PHP application.